nitzan-treg/Polar_Trail/README.md

 </p>

 #  Polar Trail

+I made a tutorial that teaches how to create this system and how it works, you are welcome to check it on this [link](https://youtu.be/9MPGec7JNyA)

 this project is a part of a series of free projects im releasing for free for everyone This is an experiment with curves and polar coordinates, I tried to create an interesting animation by animating the U, V, or Radius components of the Polar Coordinates